 Ada Lovelace day is here – March 24 – so this post is about women in technology, as promised.
 Accessible technology was an even nicer goal, so may I present

 These women work in fields that influence our members directly or indirectly.
 Personally, I am in awe of them, and I hope I can be like them when I grow up!
 It is their passion for sharing knowledge that is especially inspiring.
 They – or others – have already written biographical blurbs, which I want to share as their introduction.

 Take a deep breath now as I share this bit from the official bio at w3.org:

 Judy Brewer directs the Web Accessibility Initiative (WAI) at the World Wide Web Consortium (W3C).
 Since September 1997 she has coordinated five areas of work for W3C with regard to Web accessibility: ensuring that W3C technologies (HTML, CSS, SMIL, XML, etc.) support accessibility; developing accessibility guidelines for Web content, browsers and multimedia players, authoring tools, and XML

-applications; improving tools for evaluation and repair of Web sites; conducting education and outreach on Web accessibility; and monitoring research and development which may impact future accessibility of the Web.
+applications; improving tools for evaluation and repair of Web sites; participating in the Education and Outreach Working Group (EOWG); and monitoring research and development which may impact future accessibility of the Web.
 WAI guidelines developed through this work include the Web Content Accessibility Guidelines, adopted by an increasing number of governments around the world, and Authoring Tool Accessibility Guidelines and User Agent Accessibility Guidelines.